-The next room is however the reason the military were here, it’s a recreation of part of the mapping room which was once housed in a bunker deep under the gardens.
-The bunker, once upgraded for the cold war has since been demolished and filled in, but it was here that the defense of Britain from the Luftwaffe was planned.
+The next room is however the reason the military was here, it’s a recreation of part of the mapping room which was once housed in a bunker deep under the gardens.
+The bunker, once upgraded for the cold war has since been demolished and filled in, but it was here that the defence of Britain from the Luftwaffe was planned.

 It was here that the intelligence from the observers who watched the skies was collected, where maps were updated, and where planes were ordered to fly.